 - Tobacco Advertising.
 Advertisement and promotion of tobacco products is prohibited on the organization’s campus and satellite facilities.
 This includes publications and magazines subscribed to by the organization for placement in waiting areas.

 - Tobacco Dependence and Treatment Education.
-Information about tobacco dependence, secondhand smoke, thirdhand smoke, and local/state tobacco treatment resources are readily available for patients, clients, employees, and visitors.
+Information about tobacco dependence, secondhand smoke, thirdhand smoke, and local/state tobacco treatment resources are readily available for patients, clients, employees, students, and visitors.
 For example, educational brochures or posters are displaced in the lobby, waiting areas and/or treatment rooms.

 - Evidence-Based Tobacco Treatment Training for Employees.
 The organization supports evidence-based tobacco treatment training for staff by offering in-services on tobacco treatment, supporting staff financially to attend trainings, and/or providing access to literature and resources on-site for staff.
 Trained staff are available to provide treatment counseling to tobacco dependent patients or clients.